levismwangi/iam_project/README.md

 To invoke: **Actions → Terraform Destroy → Run workflow → select environment → type `destroy` → Run workflow**

 > The destroy workflow shares the same concurrency group as the main pipeline (`terraform-<environment>`), so a running apply will block a destroy and vice versa.

+### `watchlist-refresh.yml` — PRT baseline refresh

+Runs daily (03:00 UTC) and on manual dispatch.
+Queries the last 30 days of sign-in logs for `UserPrincipalName + AppId + DeviceId` combinations and upserts them into the `KnownUserAppDevice` Sentinel watchlist via `scripts/refresh_prt_watchlist.py`.
+Kept outside the main Terraform pipeline because it manages watchlist *items*, not Terraform-managed resource state.

 ### Required GitHub Secrets